PackRuble/weather_pack/README.md

 ## Getting Started

-The easiest way to get the current weather forecast
+The easiest way to get the current weather:
 ```dart
 Future<void> main() async {
   const api = 'YOUR_APIKEY'; // TODO: change to your Openweathermap APIkey